cuhksam/emnlp2019.github.io/_pages/program.md

 ## Workshops &amp; Co-located Events

-EMNLP-IJCNLP 2019 will host 18 workshops and co-located events, taking place November 3&ndash;4.
+EMNLP-IJCNLP 2019 will host 18 workshops and co-located events, taking place on November 3&ndash;4.

-The list of accepted workshops can be found <a href="./workshops/">here</a>.
+See the <a href="./workshops/">list of workshops</a> along with their descriptions.

+## Tutorials

+EMNLP-IJCNLP 2019 will host 1 full-day tutorial and 6 half-day tutorials, also taking place on November 3&ndash;4.

+See the <a href="./tutorials/">list of tutorials</a> along with their descriptions.